Basic Christian Training

 10. His Opposition

-Jesus expresses all that is good and righteous.
-But good is opposed by evil.
-The Bible shows that a fallen spiritual being headed the resistance against Jesus, “that serpent of old, called the Devil and Satan” (Revelation 12:9).
-Satanic opposition sought to kill the infant Jesus, resisted Him throughout His ministry, and finally led the plot to crucify Him (Luke 22:2-4).
-Satan used a wide variety of wicked people to oppose Christ, from kings and rulers to religious leaders.
+Jesus embodies all that is good and righteous.
+However, good is opposed by evil.
+The Bible reveals that a fallen spiritual being led the resistance against Jesus, “that serpent of old, called the Devil and Satan” (Revelation 12:9).
+Satanic opposition sought to kill the infant Jesus, opposed Him throughout His ministry, and ultimately orchestrated the plot to crucify Him (Luke 22:2-4).
+Satan employed a wide range of wicked people, from kings and rulers to religious leaders, to oppose Christ.

-When reading the four Gospels, one should notice that more verses are devoted to the sufferings and death of Christ than any other event.
-The four Gospels move quickly through the three years of Jesus’ public ministry but slow significantly during His final week of life.
-The pace slows more, detailing the last day and hours as we read of the sufferings and death of Christ on the cross.
 By God’s design, the central theme of the Bible is the crucifixion and resurrection of the Lord Jesus Christ.
-Without the death of Christ, there can be no forgiveness, salvation, and new life.
-Without His death and resurrection, there is no hope of a relationship with God, heaven, or eternal life – which is at the heart of the Gospel proclamation.
-His sacrifice was the prophetic fulfillment of Isaiah 53, Psalm 22, and other Scriptures.
-The Lord Jesus foretold His death many times to His non-comprehending disciples (Matthew 16:21; 17:9-12, 22-23; 20:18-19).
-His enemies heard his bold prediction that He would rise again, causing them to request a Roman guard to secure His tomb (Matthew 27:63-66).
-Christ later rebuked some disciples for being “slow of heart to believe in all that the prophets have spoken” (Luke 24:25-27).
+Without His death, there can be no forgiveness, salvation, or new life.
+Without His resurrection, there is no hope for a relationship with God, heaven, or eternal life – which is at the heart of the gospel message.
+His sacrifice was the prophetic fulfillment of Isaiah 53, Psalm 22, and other scriptures.
+Jesus predicted His death many times to His disciples, who did not understand it (Matthew 16:21; 17:9-12, 22-23; 20:18-19).
+His enemies, however, heard His bold statement that He would rise again, which led them to ask for a Roman guard to secure His tomb (Matthew 27:63-66).

-He instituted a memorial supper on the final night before His crucifixion (Matthew 26:26-28; Mark 14:22-24; Luke 22:19-20) that we might forever remember His sacrifice on the cross for us.
-The betrayal by Judas fulfilled Scripture, even to the price paid (Zechariah 11:12-13).
-Jesus’ final prayers and agony in a garden, the plotting of enemies, the flight of His disciples, and the mockery of His trial complete His last hours.
+He instituted a memorial supper on the final night before His crucifixion (Matthew 26:26-28; Mark 14:22-24; Luke 22:19-20) so we can always remember His death for us.
+Judas’ betrayal fulfilled Scripture, right down to the price paid (Zechariah 11:12-13).
+Jesus’ agonizing prayers in the garden, His enemies’ plotting of His death, His disciples’ flight, and the mockery of His trial complete His last hours.

-The Roman governor could find no fault in Him, but yielding to public pressure, condemned Him to carry His cross to the hill called Calvary or Golgotha.
-The details of His sufferings and “seven last sayings” are given in moving descriptions.
+The Roman governor found no fault in Him, but, yielding to public pressure, condemned Him to death.
+The details of His sufferings and “seven last sayings” are described in moving terms.
 The final cry, “It is finished!”
-(John 19:30), was a triumphant cry celebrating the completion of His saving work for sinners.
-In a mysterious way, the wickedness of men, putting Him to death, was used for the eternal purpose of God to save those who would believe.
-Yet, amazingly His sufferings were substitutionary, and He fulfilled Scripture as the one afflicted by God (Isaiah 53:4).
-His death in the company of two thieves and burial in a rich man’s tomb also fulfilled prophecy (Isaiah 53:9).
-The Roman guard, the sealed tomb, and the great stone covering the opening did not prevent Him from rising on the third day, just as He predicted (Matthew 28; Mark 16; Luke 24; John 20).
+(John 19:30), was a triumphant shout celebrating the completion of His saving work for sinners.
+The evil actions of men in putting Him to death were used for God’s eternal purpose to save those who believe.
+His sufferings and death were substitutionary – He took our place and endured the punishment that we deserved for our sins (Isaiah 53:4).
+He died in the company of two thieves.
+He was buried in a rich man’s tomb, fulfilling prophecy (Isaiah 53:9).
+The Roman guard, the sealed tomb, and the large stone covering the entrance did not prevent Him from rising on the third day, just as He predicted (Matthew 28; Mark 16; Luke 24; John 20).
 He appeared to over five hundred disciples over a period of 40 days before being received up into heaven before their eyes (Acts 1:3-9; 1 Corinthians 15:6).
-His pierced hands offered proof of His resurrection to “doubting Thomas” and left no doubt (John 20:25-28).
+His pierced hands proved His resurrection to “doubting Thomas” and left no doubt (John 20:25-28).
 “The Lord is risen indeed” (Luke 24:34).

 b.
 The events of the Second Coming are as follows:

-• The Tribulation – There will be a seven-year period called the Tribulation (also, the Great Tribulation), during which time God’s judgment will be poured out upon the earth (Revelation 7:14).
-During this time, believers are in heaven with the Lord.
+• The Tribulation: This will be a future seven-year period in which God’s judgment will be poured out upon the earth (Revelation 7:14), but the church will be safe in heaven with the Lord (1 Thessalonians 5:9).

-At present, He is the center of heaven’s worship (Revelation 5:8-14).
+Currently, He is the focus of heaven’s worship (Revelation 5:8-14).
 Soon, He will begin to judge the sin of the world.
 “The Father…has committed all judgment to the Son” (John 5:22), and He will judge those who have not believed the gospel for their sins at the Great White Throne (Revelation 20:11-15).

 Conclusion

-You have learned about the Lord Jesus Christ, but do you now know Him as your personal Savior and Lord?
-He desires that you may know Him.
-And you can if you repent of your sins and trust in Him as your Lord and Savior, for He promises that He will forgive your sins and give you eternal life.
+You have learned about the Lord Jesus Christ, but do you now truly know Him as your personal Savior and Lord?
+He desires for you to know Him.
+You can do so if you repent of your sins and trust in Him as your Lord and Savior, for He promises that He will forgive your sins and give you eternal life.

 “And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life.
 These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God” (1 John 5:11-13).